August has been a month of joys, sorrows and frustrations, we know this is normal life but out here they can be massive ups and downs.

 Please help us by raising awareness of our work, find others who may support us financially so we can continue to provide this day care and help many more children in the longer term. $10 per month feeds a child in day-care for a month.

-At the start of August the village also experienced the death of a 4 year old due to Dengue Fever, not one of the children in our care but no less heartbreaking.
+On another day at the start of August the village experienced the tragic death of a 4 year old due to Dengue Fever, not one of the children in our care but no less heartbreaking.

-Two of our staff had moto accidents within a day of each other, the cook was sick, and we had a few children down with mild Dengue Fever, so as we say August has had its ups and downs.
+Two of our staff had moto accidents within a day of each other, the cook was sick, and we had a few children down with mild Dengue Fever.
+As we said, August has had its ups and downs.

 One encouragement for us was the day we went to meet a young man who was going to help us go through the process of renewing our driving licences.